Born to the Purple: Production

 Adira was played by Argentine-Italian actress Fabiana Udenio.
 According to showrunner J. Michael Straczynski, Udenio wore a prosthetic head piece to simulate the largely-bald hairstyle of Centauri women.
 Straczynski comments, "[T]he one time we did have a bald woman as a background extra, those not in the know on stage kept commenting on how fake the bald-cap looked."

 Trakis was played by New Zealand stage actor Clive Revill, known for his work in musical theatre, and with the Royal Shakespeare Company.
 Revill also voiced Emperor Palpatine in the original 1980 version of The Empire Strikes Back.

 Claudia Christian, in reference to playing an emotional scene where her father dies, said, "I think it shows a lot of quiet resolve and strength.
 It also is an indication of how bloody important her job is.
 I mean, yes she's hiding her feelings by immersing herself in work, but on the other hand she's a pro.
 'I've lost everyone in my family, and I still go to work.
 Jerry Doyle, who played Garibalidi, commented, "She did a really nice job in showing the vulnerability of her character and the dignity of her position ...
 It was a nice character moment for both of us."

 For its visual effects scenes, Babylon 5 pioneered the use of computer-generated imagery (CGI) scenes – instead of using more expensive physical models – in a television series.
 The visual effects were created by Foundation Imaging using 24 Commodore Amiga 2000 computers with Lightwave 3D software and Video Toaster cards, 16 of which were dedicated to rending each individual frame of CGI, with each frame taking on average 45 minutes to render.
 In-house resource management software managed the workload of the Amiga computers to ensure that no machine was left idle during the image rendering process.

 The Centauri transport ship shown in the episode was created by Foundation Imaging visual effects supervisor Adam "Mojo" Lebowitz, inspired by the design of the Rebel transport ships from The Empire Strikes Back.
-Lebowitz recalls, "I only designed (and built) one ship, the Centauri transport that looks a bit like a Volkswagon.
+Lebowitz recalls, "I only designed (and built) one ship, the Centauri transport that looks a bit like a Volkswagen.
 I just felt like building a model, I rarely did it and didn't think it was a strength, so it was important to me to give it a go and try to grow as an artist."

 According to A Dream Given Form: The Unofficial Guide to the Universe of Babylon 5, the prop for bouquet containing the rare star lace flowers which Londo gives to Adira, actually contained small white Christmas lights rather than flowers.

 Music for the title sequence and the episode was provided by the series' composer, Christopher Franke.
 Franke developed themes for each of the main characters, the station, for space in general, and for the alien races, endeavoring to carry a sense of the character of each race.

 The episode was mixed on 4 October 1993, and aired on 9 February 1994.